 How To Choose a Name for Your Soccer Academy

-There are a number of things you can do to get your academy’s name out there, and among those things is to rank on top of the search results in search engines.
+You can do several things to get your academy’s name out there, and among those things is to rank on top of the search results in search engines.
 One of the easiest ways to do that is by opting for a strategically chosen name.

-Otherwise, your academy will have to rely only on word-of-mouth and paid to advertise in order to be noticed in your local area and beyond.
+Otherwise, your academy will have to rely only on word-of-mouth and pay to advertise to be noticed in your local area and beyond.

 Make sure to incorporate your local city or county name into your soccer academy name.
 This way, you will set yourself up for search engine success.